inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

   + Recode humus type (e.g. amphihumus) in accordance with survey year
   + After joining: identify missing plots without soil classification (due to gap-filling) - also check in other survey forms.
   + s1_prf: create machine-learning model to predict WRB soil classes in plots where this information is lacking?
-* Check Russian plots in “so” survey: some of them actually belong to “s1”.
-Move accordingly.
+* ~~Check Russian plots in “so” survey: some of them actually belong to “s1”.
+Move accordingly.~~
-* ~~Germany: harmonisation partner code across different survey forms?~~ (Note: completed in scripts after automatically asserting that plot codes are unique across Germany - all German partner codes are now 98)
+* ~~Germany: harmonisation partner code across different survey forms?~~
 * ~~Replace impossible data (e.g. bulk density above 2650 kg m-3) by NA~~
 * ~~Regarding implausible values of "organic_layer_weight":~~
   + ~~Are Slovakian organic_layer_weight values for code_plot 211 and 212 reported in the wrong units?~~